Hannesimo/auto-flipper/README.md

 -   The bot does not take money out of your bank, so make sure to have coins in your purse
 -   Purchased flips may stay in the inventory for a bit before being relisted.
 Make sure to have some space so you don't fill up your inventory after a few flips.

+## Getting Started

+### Exe

+To run the .exe file under Windows open the PowerShell and execute the program with `./flipper.exe`.
+Don't just run it by double clicking as it will use the Windows CMD and there seem to be internal issue with the npm minecraft-protocol package and CMD causing the bot to timeout after a while.
+For Mac/Linux just execute the corrisponding files as usual.
+I am not aware of similar issues there.

+### Node

+To run the Code directly, you need Node and npm.
+Then just run `npm install` followed by `npm run start`

 ## How does it work

 -   On the first start, enter your Ingame name, this is needed for the authentication